Views from An Englishman in Wales

 Five Reasons To Go There

-3. Top notch cafe: The Wavecrest is in a truly unique beachside location, with views over the rugged Pembrokeshire coastline and out to the open sea.
-Mackeral pate is one of their specialities.
-Open all year except for January
+3. Top-Notch Cafe: The Wavecrestis in a truly unique beachside location, with views over the rugged Pembrokeshire coastline and out to the open sea.
+Mackerel pâté is one of their specialties.
+It’s open all year, except for January

 West Angle Bay, Pembroke SA71 5BE